 Such a delicious and beautiful salad!
 Colored endive topped with thinly sliced pear, crumbled gorgonzola cheese, and sweet raspberries.
 Dressed with a light vinaigrette and topped with toasted pecan halves or pieces.
+This endive salad with pear makes a statement with its color and design.

 What kind of pear should you use?